 Vegan options are trendy worldwide and many people are converting to living a plant-based lifestyle.
-However, we’ve recently stumbled across the collagen hype.
-Experts suggest we snuggle up to lots of bone broth, fish and meat.
+However, we’ve recently stumbled across some collagen hype.
+Experts suggest we snuggle up to lots of bone broth, fish, and meat.
 That’s a serious problem for those of us who are plant-based and are not so keen on living off a collagen supplement for the rest of our lives.
-Besides, there is some controversy around these and whether or not they’re actually effective.
+Besides, there is some controversy around these and whether they’re effective.

 Thankfully, with some in-depth research, we have been able to identify some useful food options for those of you who want to stay away from animal by-products.
 There’s plenty available, you just need to know what to look for.
 The health and fitness industries promote collagen for a variety of reasons.
 We all need an abundance of it to help our bodies rejuvenate and regenerate our skin.
 Vegan options can help.
-In fact, vegan options and collagen combined will ensure a healthy, tight and radiant looking skin as well as healthy joints and guts.
+In fact, vegan options and collagen combined will ensure healthy, tight, and radiant-looking skin as well as healthy joints and guts.

 Vegan Options And Collagen Have A Tight Bond

 Interestingly, collagen is one of the most common proteins found in the human body.
 In fact, it makes up 90% of the connective tissue and 90% of the organic bone matrix.
 That’s why it is paramount that we focus on producing this protein in our bodies.
 Believe it or not, Vegan options can help you do this.